zurl/web-cpp/README.md

 - [ ] seperate delaration
 - [ ] only declare template (template declar)
 - [ ] id could not be keyword
+- [ ] function lookup result not elegant
 ## Naming Guidance

 The name in web-cpp could be classified into 3 kinds